Professional insights:

 Police lieutenants are usually in charge of the day-to-day activities of units within a police department.
 Their jobs are largely supervisory or administrative.
 They usually work in offices but may also direct activities at crime scenes or contribute to criminal investigations.

-• Supervising patrol sergeants, police officers, and detectives who carry out crime suppression and investigative functions
+• Supervise patrol sergeants, police officers and detectives who carry out crime suppression and investigative functions

-• Responding to scenes of serious crimes such as shootings, homicide, major robbery, and theft
+• Respond to scenes of serious crimes such as shootings, homicide, major robbery and theft

-• Reviewing and ensuring complete and accurate follow-up investigations
+• Review and ensure complete and accurate follow-up investigations

-• Keeping their captain informed of issues of concern within their command
+• Keep their captain informed of issues of concern within their command

-• Implementing policies and supervising the preparation of reports and records
+• Implement policies and supervise the preparation of reports and records

 Captain